Take classes at another college?

 MySRU, Adding/Dropping Classes, RPINs, Change My Major or Add Major/Minor

 Drop/Withdraw from a class?
 Check the Official Policy.

-Order a My Rock Audit report?
-Undergraduates may order a My Rock Audit Report on MySRU.
-Audits are not available for Post-Baccalaureate and Graduate Students.
-If you need assistance reading/interpreting your My Rock Audit, help can be found at the MyRockAudit Guide.
+Review a My Rock Audit?
+Audits are available for all undergraduate and graduate students.
+Students may run a My Rock Audit on MySRU.
+If you need assistance reading or interpreting your My Rock Audit, help can be found at the MyRockAudit Guide.

 Get my Registration Personal Identification Number (RPIN)?
 Undergraduate, degree-seeking students must meet with their academic advisor to review their plan of study, receive their Registration PIN (RPIN) and complete a registration form/worksheet before accessing MySRU to register.
 RPINs are not needed in the summer.
 Post-Baccalaureate and graduate students do not need RPINs to register during any semester/term.

 Change my major?
 Forms for changing majors may be obtained in the offices of the deans, Academic Records and Registration, or departments.
 Student are reminded that they must meet the major requirements that are in effect at the time they declare a new major.
 A department chairperson signature is required for the major change to be made.
 Check out Academic Forms for more information.

 Add a minor or second major?
 Students desiring to earn a double major or to add an academic minor field of study should first seek advisement from the specific academic departments that would be involved.
 This takes place normally after the freshman year.

 While only one degree will be granted to graduating student, both academic majors and/or minors will appear on the transcript.
 Double majors normally require more than the 120 semester hours minimum.